Extraction

 Settings

 Extract Text requires a selector and an output variable.
-Choose what to extract and whether to return the first match or all matches.
+Choose the current page or an HTML variable as the source, what to extract, and whether to return the first match or all matches.

 CSS selector